Taxes, tariffs & trade

 U.S. steel and aluminum tariffs

-• Steel and aluminum products – regardless of country of origin – are subject to a uniform 25% Section 232 (national security) tariff.
+• Steel and aluminum products (including derivatives) – regardless of country of origin – are subject to a uniform 25% Section 232 (national security) tariff.
 No extensions or exclusions apply, effective March 12.
+Only exception is aluminum from Russia, which is subject to 200% tariff.

 • For steel and aluminum imports from China, tariffs are cumulative, including the above 25% from March 12 + International Emergency Economic Powers Act (IEEPA) tariffs of 10% from March 4, 2025 and 10% from Feb.
-1, 2025 (see below).
+1, 2025.
+De Minimis no longer available effective May 2.

 • Following are useful documents addressing steel imports: